-To do this, it’s really important to remember to put anything that can be recycled into your pink sacks or blue box (for a guide to what goes where, take a look at the list) and anything that’s food waste into your blue bin and not in black sacks.
+To do this, it’s really important to remember to put anything that can be recycled into your pink sacks or blue box (click here for a guide to what goes where) and anything that’s food waste into your blue bin and not in black sacks.
 Remember we can collect your textiles or small electrical items at the kerbside too!

 Black sack waste is only to be used for anything the recycling containers cannot accept as this waste is not recycled.

 How can you increase recycling in Southend?

 Recycling is just one way to reduce the amount of waste that ends up in landfill sites.
 You can also reduce the amount of waste you produce by reusing items around your home.
 Before you throw an item away why not see if you could reuse it or repair it?